-There’s more sandstone outcrops and fern-filled gullies as the narrow track ascends.
+There’s more sandstone outcrops and fern-filled gullies as the narrow bushwalking track ascends.

 After about 0.5km the track crosses a small creek, surrounded by ferns, which cascades over a small ledge.

 The track ascends more steeply from the creek, passing more rock formations.
-The water pipe is always nearby – while the track is fairly distinct, it also becomes oddly reassuring to see the metal pipe.
+The water pipe is always nearby – while the track is mostly fairly obvious, it also becomes oddly reassuring to see the metal pipe.

 As the trail nears the top of the ridge, it reaches an old structure, which is fenced off.
 It must be some sort of water reservoir, although the water pipeline is clearly no longer in use.